Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Ginzburg–Landau Free Energy

 where $\Pi_j=-i\partial_j-2A_j$, $F_n$ is the free energy of the normal state and:

 where in Eq.~\eqref{eq:a}, we introduce the Debye frequency as a cutoff $n_{max}=\omega_D/(2\pi T)$.

-The resulting free energy coincides in structure with the Ginzburg--Landau functional presented in Ref.~\cite{zyuzin2024magnetoelectric}.
+The resulting free energy coincides in structure with the GL functional presented in Ref.~\cite{zyuzin2024magnetoelectric}.
 However, our derivation establishes a connection between the corresponding GL coefficients and the parameters of the higher level Usadel theory that is valid for any temperature.

 Note that the tensor $T_{ajk}$ in Eqs.~(\ref{UsadelAltermagnet}-\ref{Eq:matrixT}) does not enter the free energy, {\it i.e.}, it does not contribute to equilibrium properties in single domain superconducting collinear altermagnets, in agreement with Ref.~\cite{TimNLSM}.